 The jury finds Tom Robinson guilty.
 He is later shot to death, while trying to escape.

-“To Kill a Mockingbird” isn’t just the story of a lawyer defending his client, against injustice, however.
+“There’s a lot of ugly things in this world, son.
+I wish I could keep ‘em all away from ya, but that’s never possible.”“To Kill a Mockingbird” isn’t just the story of a lawyer defending his client, against injustice, however.
 It’s also the story of a father raising his children… teaching his kids to be kind, and righteous.

 The movie is filled with instances where Atticus instructs his children on right from wrong, and throughout, he stands as an example for them to follow.
 You can sense the awe in Jem when Atticus shoots the dog from such a distance.
 You can see Scout soaking in her father’s instructions as he gives them to her.
 The Maycomb of the movie is obviously morally compromised, but Atticus stands as a shining example to them of the power of doing the right thing.
 He’ll even take endure being spit upon so that his children wont see him hitting another person.